Homebrew/homebrew-cask-fonts/CONTRIBUTING.md

 ### Multiple Font Formats

-If a distribution provides multiple file formats for the same font, variable fonts are preferred over static files for different instantiations.
-TTF variable fonts (glyf-based) are more compatible than OTF (CFF2-based).
-For static instantiations, OTF is preferred to TTF.

-Where a distribution provides variable and static fonts under a different family name, both can be included for backwards compatibility.
-For example, [Source Sans Pro](https://github.com/adobe-fonts/source-sans-pro) provides both 'Source Sans Pro' and 'Source Sans Variable' families.
+If a distribution provides the same font in multiple file formats, for example both OpenType and TrueType, only include one kind.
+We prefer OTF to TTF, and variable fonts to static files for different instantiations.
+Where a distribution provides variable and static fonts under different family names, both can be included for backwards compatibility as long as they can be contained within a single formula.
+For example, [Source Sans](https://github.com/adobe-fonts/source-sans-pro) provides separate 'Source Sans 3' and 'Source Sans 3 VF' families.

 Note that `font_casker` generates font stanzas for all files, so its output should be edited as needed.